microsoft/microsoft-ui-xaml-specs/active/ScrollingView/ScrollView.md

 ### Animating the Offsets with Additional Velocity

-In this example the `ScrollingView`'s scrolling velocity is driven by a bi-dimensional joystick widget.
-The more the joystick is off-center, the higher the `ScrollingView`'s scrolling velocity (in both directions).
+In this example the `ScrollView`'s scrolling velocity is driven by a bi-dimensional joystick widget.
+The more the joystick is off-center, the higher the `ScrollView`'s scrolling velocity (in both directions).
 You can also think of the "joystick" here as the compass-like cursor you might see when clicking the mouse-wheel to initiate a scrolling mode.

-*`ScrollingView` (new)*
+*`ScrollView` (new)*

 ```csharp
 private void MainPage()